BeckyPollard/elder-scrolls-name-generator/README.md

 Names scraped from [The Unofficial Elder Scrolls Pages](https://en.uesp.net/wiki/Main_Page) wiki.

+### Why

+Because sometimes when I see unnamed NPCs I just want to give them a lore-friendly name, but don't want to look too hard for one.
+I am a lazy.

 ### Scraping

 The file [scrape.js](./scrape.js) is to be run with node in your terminal, with `node scrape.js`.